columnar-tech/dbc/docs/getting_started/installation.md

 ### uv

-To run dbc with [uv](https://docs.astral.sh/uv/), you can run any of the following:
+To run dbc with [uv](https://docs.astral.sh/uv/), you can run either of the following:

 ```console
 $ uv tool run dbc